 - While roasting, prep the onions, peppers, celery, scallions, garlic, and cilantro.
 Drain beans.

 - Heat a Dutch Oven or large pot.
-Add 1 tbsp olive oil.
+Add 1 tablespoon olive oil.
 Add onions and cook for 5 minutes, stirring occasionally.
 Stir in green and red peppers, celery, and garlic and cook for an additional 10 minutes.
 Season salt and freshly ground pepper.

 - Add beans, tomato puree, and crushed tomatoes.
-Stir in - chili powder, dried cilantro, and 1 tsp fresh jalapeño.
+Stir in – chili powder, dried cilantro, and 1 teaspoon fresh jalapeño.
 Gently stir in Maple Roasted Butternut Squash and let flavors blend while cooking for 15 minutes.
 Squeeze in lime juice.
 Season with salt & pepper to taste.